 When people talk about the Colt .45, whether they know it or not, they're referring to a specific gun and a cartridge.
-In addition to the original Colt Peacemaker, it's a reference the .45 Long Colt cartridge, also simply called the .45 Colt or .45 LC.
+In addition to the original Colt Peacemaker, it references the .45 Long Colt cartridge, also called the .45 Colt or .45 LC.

-The modern .45 Colt is a popular hunting load for deer and black bear, and heavier handloads are more powerful than a .357 Magnum and approach the ballistics of a .44 Magnum.
-Winchester, Marlin, Henry, Chiappa, Rossi, Uberti and Cimmarron all produce lever guns in .45 Long Colt.
+The modern round is a popular hunting load for deer and black bears, and heavier hand loads are more potent than a .357 Magnum and approach the ballistics of a .44 Magnum.
+Winchester, Marlin, Henry, Chiappa, Rossi, Uberti, and Cimmarron all produce lever guns that fit the round.